quarterback/QX21-jekyll/docs/designers-share-problem.md

 Designers need to claim responsibility.
 If we’re going to continue to shirk responsiblity for what users interact with, we’re going to continue being used to create experiences that demonstrable ruin the lives of people, while we benefit materially.

+*Apologies for typos, this is just raw notes*